TheWithered/TheDetectionExperiment/README.md

 # MT-Regex.js

-A second JavaScript file that checks for all known mobile hardware at the time of its writing, as an alternative for the mobile detection in Main.js.
+A second JavaScript file that checks for all known mobile hardware at the time of its writing using a __giant__ regex (Regular expression), as an alternative for the mobile detection in Main.js.
 Its usage is __highly disrecommended__.
 If you absolutely *must*, you may install it as so:

 ```html